 Coronaviruses are a large family of viruses that can make humans and animals sick.
 They cause illnesses that can range from the common cold to more severe respiratory diseases.

 How is it spread?

-The virus can be spread from person to person from infected people, through coughing or sneezing.
-It can also spread through contact with contaminated hands, surfaces or objects.
+The virus can be spread from person to person from infected people through coughing, sneezing or by germs on hands.

 What are the symptoms?

 The most common symptoms are fever, cough, sore throat and runny nose.
 People may also develop more severe respiratory illnesses such as pneumonia (chest infection) and shortness of breath.

 Symptoms can take up to 14 days to develop after exposure.